 - Listen to a teacher or observe someone who’s really skilled at it in order to learn.

-Without even realizing it you have just told them to go trigger some neurons.
-Kind of sounds funny when put like that, but it’s the truth.
+Without even realizing it you have just told your kids to go trigger some neurons.
+It kind of sounds funny when put like that, but it’s the truth.

 None of this is new as most of us already realize that babies learn from watching and kids learn by doing and seeing.
 However, it’s always exciting to know why something is the way it is.
 And, now that you know, you can use mirror neurons for your benefit and in understanding someone else’s reaction.

 Our minds are the most powerful tools we have when we choose to tap into them.
 Remember that as you go out today and make an impact on the world.